Neuroscience

 Developmental Neuroscience

 We are the first department in a medical school to focus its basic research program on the development of brain and behavior as a basis for understanding the early origins of psychiatric illness.
 There are primary investigators who are interested in understanding how natural events and stressful experiences interact with genetic mechanisms to shape the course of normal and abnormal development.
 Ongoing studies use a variety of novel animal models to investigate the neurobiological substrates of attachment, separation anxiety, fear responses, aggression, emotion regulation, motivation, learning, and cognition.
 Studies involving human subjects examine the role of pre- and post-natal experiences on fetal, infant, child, and maternal behavior and physiology.
 Work in the division has revealed networks of neurobiological and behavioral processes within the fetal and early postnatal maternal environments which regulate the course of development and can shape adult outcomes and vulnerability to a number of clinical conditions.
-Research activities in the division are augmented by a close working relationship with the Sackler Institute for Developmental Psychobiology.
+Research activities in the division are augmented by a close working relationship with the Institute for Developmental Sciences.

 Current Research

-• Multidisciplinary research ranging from studies on the biochemical and biophysical characterization of basic molecular targets that underlie drug action, to cellular physiology and behavior
+- Multidisciplinary research ranging from studies on the biochemical and biophysical characterization of basic molecular targets that underlie drug action, to cellular physiology and behavior

-• Multiple studies on the serotonergic system, the response to stress, the hippocampus, adult neural stem cells and their contributions to mood and anxiety disorders
+- Multiple studies on the serotonergic system, the response to stress, the hippocampus, adult neural stem cells and their contributions to mood and anxiety disorders

-• Transdisciplinary research on all levels of human (fetal, infant, child, adolescent) development, basic developmental neuroscience in preclinical models, epidemiology, and population science
+- Transdisciplinary research on all levels of human (fetal, infant, child, adolescent) development, basic developmental neuroscience in preclinical models, epidemiology, and population science

 Programs and Centers

-The Sackler Institute for Developmental Psychobiology
+The Institute for Developmental Sciences

-The Sackler Institute is an organization within the Vagelos College of Physicians and Surgeons and the Department of Psychiatry that brings together 12 federally-funded scientists actively investigating developmental questions at all levels of inquiry.
+The Institute for Developmental Sciences is an organization within the Vagelos College of Physicians and Surgeons and the Department of Psychiatry that brings together 12 federally-funded scientists actively investigating developmental questions at all levels of inquiry.
 The faculty are highly collaborative and work together to produce translational, synergistic projects.
 To this mission, our faculty routinely brings between eight and ten million dollars of federal and other outside funding per year.
 The institute endowments support several activities including: 1) International Sackler Institute Scientific Summit, which brings together directors and junior scientists from each of seven Sackler Institutes; 2) seed funds to help support new directions in faculty research; 3) salary support for young investigators (Sackler Awardees); 4) travel awards to graduate students and postdoctoral fellows engaged in developmental research; 5) symposia; 6) the Sackler Winter Conference; 7) and funding for the annual Sackler Parent-Infant Grand Rounds speaker.

 Research Labs